 Volunteers often staff nonprofit organizations.
 You can answer a phone, receive contributions, unload a truck, or deliver goods to those in need.
 You may have a skill set that an organization needs.

 It takes large and small monetary gifts to fund a nonprofit organization.
-There is a cumulative power when small gifts are gathered together.
+However, there is a cumulative power when small gifts are combined.
 Our smaller gifts, combined with others, can make a substantial difference when given to an efficient, well-managed organization.

 Inventory the ways you already make a difference in the lives of others.
 If you are stumped, ask others to help you identify your contributions.